soyang9/Cloud-Server-Project/README.md

 ```
 An A Record was created so that the domain name points to the Azure virtual machine.

-## 8. Testing the Website
+### 8. Testing the Website
-After configuring DNS, I tested the website using a web browser.
+After configuring DNS, my website was tested using a web browse.

 I confirmed that the website was accessible: